Trends come and go. A brand is forever.

 Here today, gone tomorrow

-Content Hacker puts the average lifespan of an Instagram post at one to two days.
-Tweets have a shelf-life of under a half hour.
 If your post goes viral, you’ll see that lifespan expand, but only slightly.

 To illustrate the point, let’s think back on some of the biggest viral moments we’ve seen in the digital age.
 Maybe it’s that time Kim K. “broke the internet.”
 Do you remember what publication that photo ran in?